Foiling Identity Theft.- Share:

 Foiling identity theft

 Hey wait a minute; I didn't spend $500 on assorted chocolates.
 I didn't take out a loan for a Segway either!
 And I definitely didn't open seven new credit cards and take a vacation to Milwaukee, Wisconsin.
-I've been cutting back from impulse buying, so someone must have stolen my identity, but how?!
+Someone must have stolen my identity, but how?!

 Identity theft has been around for a while and continues to cost its victims BILLIONS of dollars globally each year, not to mention the time and hassle involved in recovering a stolen identity.
 In fact, identity theft hit an all-time high in 2016 with an estimated 15.4 million consumers falling victim to some sort of ID theft.
 Luckily for those of us who don't like ruining other people's lives, there are a number of things you can do to deter identity thieves.